-- the Group and Company Balance Sheets as at 31 March 2016; - the Group Profit and Loss account for the year then ended; - the Group Cash Flow statement for the year then ended; - the Group and Company Statement of Changes in Equity for the year then ended; and - the notes to the financial statements, which include a summary of significant accounting policies and other explanatory information.
+- the Group and Company balance sheets as at 31 March 2017; - the Group profit and loss account for the year then ended; - the Group cash flow statement for the year then ended; - the Group and Company statements of changes in Equity for the year then ended; and - the notes to the financial statements, which include a summary of significant accounting policies and other explanatory information.

-The financial reporting framework that has been applied in the preparation of the financial statements is United Kingdom Accounting Standards, comprising FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland", and applicable law (United Kingdom Generally Accepted Accounting Practice).
+The financial reporting framework that has been applied in the preparation of the financial statements is United Kingdom Accounting Standards, comprising FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland" (United Kingdom Generally Accepted Accounting Practice), and applicable law.